Skip to main content

 authorization: Bearer <access-token>

 Caller-auth failures are transport errors such as Unauthenticated or PermissionDenied.
-User authentication failures are domain decisions in a successful RPC response.
+User authentication failures are domain decisions inside successful RPC responses.

 Policy-localized status messages use gRPC metadata.
 A client can send language preference metadata: